 Getting Creative with Unfamiliar Words

 My students continue to explore their new words online for homework.
-I ask them to write a poem, story, or song lyrics using 10 of the 15 words and post their stories to our Collaborize Classroom site for their peers to read.
-It is extremely helpful for them to see their peers using the words.
-Our discussion site gives them an opportunity to learn from each other, receive (and give) positive feedback and constructive critiques, and vote for their favorite stories.
+I ask them to write a poem, story, or song lyrics using 10 of the 15 words and post their stories on Schoology for their peers to read and respond to.
+It is helpful for them to see their peers using the words.
+Our discussion site gives them an opportunity to learn from each other, receive (and give) positive feedback and constructive critiques of both their word use and their narratives.